ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of rain showers before midnight, then a slight chance of snow showers between midnight and 2am.
-Mostly cloudy.
+Partly cloudy.
 Low
-         around 25, with temperatures rising to around 27 overnight.
-West wind around 8 mph.
-Chance of precipitation is 30%.
-New snow accumulation of less than half an inch possible.<br></div>
+         around 24, with temperatures rising to around 26 overnight.
+West wind 6 to 10 mph, with gusts as high as 22 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A slight chance of snow showers between 9am and noon.
 Partly sunny.
-High near 31, with temperatures falling to around 28 in
+High near 31, with temperatures falling to around 27 in
          the afternoon.
-West northwest wind 7 to 12 mph, with gusts as high as 20 mph.
-Chance of precipitation is 20%.<br></div>
+West northwest wind 5 to 15 mph, with gusts as high as 24 mph.
+Chance of precipitation is 20%.
+New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Mostly clear, with a low around 14.
-West northwest wind 3 to 8 mph.<br></div>
+         <h3>Saturday Night</h3>Mostly clear.
+Low around 14, with temperatures rising to around 16 overnight.
+West wind 5 to 10 mph, with gusts as high as
+         18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">